mrash/afl-cov/README.md

 associated arguments.
 This command and arguments should closely resemble the manner in which `afl-fuzz` executes the targeted binary during the fuzzing cycle.
 If there is already an existing directory of AFL fuzzing results, then just omit the `--live` argument to process the existing results.

+NOTE: you can use both afl's "@@" or afl-cov's original "AFL_FILE" placeholder for the --coverage-cmd line parameter.

-Here is an
+Here is an example:
-example:

 ```bash
 $ cd /path/to/project-gcov/